An Investigation of the (In)effectiveness of Counterfactually Augmented Data: Diversity and Generalization in CAD

 \subsection{Generalization to Unseen Perturbation Types}

-We discuss results for the main question in this section---how does adding CAD corresponding to one perturbation type affect performance on examples generated by other perturbation types?
-Table ~\ref{tab:nli_pert_results} and ~\ref{tab:qa_pert_results} give the detailed results for NLI and QA respectively.
+We discuss results for the main question in this section---how does adding CAD generated from one perturbation type affect performance on examples generated from other perturbation types?
+Table~\ref{tab:nli_pert_results} and ~\ref{tab:qa_pert_results} show results for SNLI and BoolQ.

 \paragraph{CAD performs well on aligned test sets.} We see that on average models perform very well on the aligned test sets (same perturbation type as the training set), but do not always do well on unaligned test sets (unseen perturbation types), which is consistent with our analysis in Section~\ref{sec:analysis}.
-On SNLI, one exception is \ctrltag{resemantic}, which performs well on other perturbation types too.
-We believe this is because it is a broad category (replacing any constituent) that easily transfer to other types such as \ctrltag{lexical} (replacing any word).
+On SNLI, one exception is \ctrltag{resemantic}, which performs well on unseen perturbation types.
+We believe this is because it is a broad category (replacing any constituent) that covers other types such as \ctrltag{lexical} (replacing any word).
 Similarly, on BoolQ, \ctrltag{lexical} and \ctrltag{resemantic} both perform better than the baseline on some unaligned test sets (e.g. \ctrltag{quantifier}), but they perform much better on the aligned test sets.

-\paragraph{CAD sometimes performs worse than the baseline on unaligned test sets.} For example, on SNLI, training on \ctrltag{insert} does much worse than the SNLI baseline on \ctrltag{lexical} and \ctrltag{resemantic}.
-Similarly, SNLI seed performs best on \ctrltag{quantifier} and \ctrltag{negation}.
+\paragraph{CAD sometimes performs worse than the baseline on unaligned test sets.} For example, on SNLI, training on \ctrltag{insert} does much worse than the seed baseline on \ctrltag{lexical} and \ctrltag{resemantic}, and SNLI seed performs best on \ctrltag{quantifier} and \ctrltag{negation}.
 On BoolQ, training on \ctrltag{negation} does slightly worse than the baseline on \ctrltag{lexical} and \ctrltag{resemantic}.
-This suggests that augmenting perturbations of one robust feature may prevent the model from learning other robust features (that could have been learned without the augmentation).
+This suggests that augmenting perturbations of one particular robust feature may reduce the model's reliance on other robust features, that could have been learned without augmentation.